cohstats/coh2stats/README.md

 -   [GCP Pub/Sub](https://cloud.google.com/pubsub/docs/overview) - For messaging between the functions
 -   GCP Storage - For storing extra data

+Thing to consider:

+-   There is a large amount of matches, we store them in the FireStore, however once you store the match.
+You don't do any changes to it, therefore it would be better to store them in the [BigQuery](https://cloud.google.com/bigquery/) where we could run our analysis more easily and it would be Faster and Cheaper.

 ### Crawler process

 Diagram: